Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 A roche moutonnée is a more resistant rock in the path of a glacier.
 Light abrasion from the above subglacial material occurs on the upvalley (stoss) side, resulting in striations, grooves, and polishing from subglacial debris.
 There may also be pressure melting at a local scale on this side.

 As this meltwater is forced up and over the roche moutonnée, mechanical plucking and freeze-thaw weathering occur.
-On the down-valley (lee) side, the **pressure release** results in refreezing into ice, while the glacier continues to move, thereby pulling away the rock.
+On the down-valley (lee) side, the **pressure release** results in refreezing into ice, while the glacier continues to move, thereby pulling away the rock and giving it a craggy appearance.

-Roche moutonnées are generally concentrated in areas of **competent bedrock**, such as *granitoids* (Glasser, 2002).
+Roche moutonnées are generally concentrated in areas of **competent bedrock**, such as *granitoids* (Glasser, 2002) - this essentially means that rocks are somewhat resistant to deformation.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/0000019273.jpg) *Source: [Québec government website](https://gq.mines.gouv.qc.ca/lexique-stratigraphique/quaternaire/roche-moutonnee/)*